marlonche/connpool/README.md

 # connpool
-General purpose connection pool written in Go
+General purpose connection pool written in Go, or can just be used as a freelist.

     go get "github.com/marlonche/connpool"